Religious Education (RE)

 Religious Education at The Deanery aims to ensure that all students become religiously literate and will give them the tools so that they may ‘live life in its fullness’ (John 10:10).

-RE at The Deanery will comprise of three academic disciplines: Theology, Philosophy and Social Science.
+RE at The Deanery will comprise of three academic disciplines: Theology, Philosophy and Social Science and we are very fortunate to have a team of five RE and Theology specialists in the teaching team at The Deanery.
+This means our students are receiving a high quality Religious Studies education from graduates in the discipline.
 We aim for all of our students to become religiously literate and empower them with the education and skills needed to become good citizens of our world.
 RE will contribute to the character development of all our students and will encourage them to develop spiritually and to work with each other to build a community of shared values.
 At Key stage 3 all students will follow a tailor made Religious Education curriculum for our students and our school, which includes content from our Swindon locally agreed syllabus and the NATRE Understanding Christianity resource.
 This follows the Church of England requirements for the study of Christianity, but also enables students to have a rich and diverse understanding of many different worldviews, belief systems and cultures.
 RE in years 7 to 9 provides a solid foundation for GCSE study and beyond.
 At GCSE (years 10 and 11) students will study the AQA GCSE Religious Studies A qualification.

 Curriculm map - Year 7